Ompok

-Ompok is a genus of fish in the family Siluridae found in lakes and large rivers throughout South and Southeast Asia.
+Ompok is a genus of fishes in the family Siluridae found in lakes and large rivers throughout South and Southeast Asia.

 Taxonomy

 The genus is recognized to be paraphyletic.
 The species of Ompok have been grouped into species groups, such as the Ompok bimaculatus group (i.e. O. bimaculatus, O. malabaricus and O. miostoma), the O. eugeneiatus group (i.e. O. eugeneiatus and O. pinnatus), the O. hypophthalmus group (i.e. O. hypophthalmus, O. rhabdinurus and O. urbaini) and the O. leiacanthus group (O. fumidus, O. jaynei and O. leiacanthus).
 On the other hand, the monophyly of these species groups is not strong enough to reassign species to other genera.

 The O. eugeneiatus group is likely to be more closely related to Kryptopterus than the other Ompok species.
 According to Ferraris O. eugeneiatus has been reclassified into Kryptopterus, however O. pinnatus has not.

 Species

-There are currently 27 recognized species in this genus:
+There are currently 28 recognized species in this genus: